Casino Royale (2006 film): Casting

 Pierce Brosnan fulfilled his original contract for four Bond films with Die Another Day (2002), and the producers invited him to return for a fifth film and was in negotiations to star in Casino Royale.
-(Screenwriters Purvis and Wade confirmed that their Casino Royale script was written with Brosnan in mind.)
-Brosnan described how he found out that he had lost the role.
-He stated that he was working on another film in The Bahamas when his agent informed him that negotiations had broken down with producers Barbara Broccoli and Michael G. Wilson.
-The producers were not quite sure what they wanted to do, and would contact Brosnan the following week.
+Screenwriters Purvis and Wade confirmed that their Casino Royale script was written with Brosnan in mind, before they realised the story worked better with a young man, restarting the story of Bond.
+Yet while Brosnan was working on After the Sunset in The Bahamas, his agent informed him that negotiations had broken down with Eon Productions.
+The producers were not quite sure what they wanted to do, and contacted Brosnan the following week.
 During their phone conversation, Brosnan asked if he still had the role.
-Broccoli began to cry and responded, "We’re so sorry", while Wilson was stoic and said, "You were a great James Bond".
+Broccoli began to cry and responded, "We're so sorry", while Wilson was stoic and said, "You were a great James Bond".
 Later reports cited Brosnan's salary request as the reason he lost the role.